-However, a concerning discrepancy emerged in a recent benchmark study.
-For exciton dissociation at poly(3-hexylthiophene):[6,6]-phenyl-\ch{C61}-butyric acid methyl ester (P3HT:PCBM) heterojunctions, TD-DMRG and ML-MCTDH showed differences up to 60\% in their converged dynamics~\cite{dorfner2024comparison}.
+However, an intriguing discrepancy emerged in a recent benchmark study~\cite{dorfner2024comparison}.
+The authors performed an extensive and careful comparison of the two methods with standard implementations, and found that both methods agreed perfectly in most scenarios.
+Their analysis also connected the observed dynamics with patterns of entanglement entropy and the underlying tensor network structures.
+For exciton dissociation at poly(3-hexylthiophene):[6,6]-phenyl-\ch{C61}-butyric acid methyl ester (P3HT:PCBM) heterojunctions, TD-DMRG and ML-MCTDH showed small but non-negligible differences at the long time limit.
 This inconsistency is troubling because both methods are frequently used as reference standards for validating and benchmarking other quantum dynamics approaches~\cite{peng2022exciton, xu2022taming, li2023efficient, liu2024benchmarking}.
-The comparison is complicated by the use of different software implementations~\cite{mctdh:MLpackage, fishman2022itensor}, leaving the origin of these discrepancies unresolved.
-Very recently, Lindoy and Rungger \textit{et al.} systematically investigated this system using both multi-set and single-set MPS/TTNS ansätze based on the pyTTN package~\cite{lindoy2025pyttn}.
-They demonstrated that the multi-set ansätze yields highly accurate and consistent results, while the single-set ansätze exhibits slow bond dimension convergence.
+The comparison is complicated by the use of different software implementations~\cite{mctdh:MLpackage, fishman2022itensor}, making it challenging to isolate the origin of these differences.
+Very recently, Lindoy and Rungger \textit{et al.} systematically investigated this system using both multiset and singleset MPS/TTNS ansätze based on the pyTTN package~\cite{lindoy2025pyttn}.
+They demonstrated that the multiset ansätze yields highly accurate and consistent results, while the singleset ansätze exhibits slow bond dimension convergence.
 Their analysis suggests that insufficient bond dimension is the most likely source of the discrepancy reported in the benchmark study~\cite{dorfner2024comparison}.

 In this work, we revisit the P3HT-PCBM model using the Renormalizer package, which provides a unified framework for both MPS and TTNS~\cite{li2024optimal, renormalizer}.
+Through extensive benchmark using the projector splitting (PS) algorithm based on the Time Dependent Variational Principle (TDVP)~\cite{haegeman2011time, lubich2015tt, lubich2015mctdh, haegeman2016unifying,lindoy2021time, lindoy2021time2, ceruti2021time}, we conclusively confirm that the observed discrepancies stem from insufficient bond dimensions.
+In this context, TDVP-PS with MPS corresponds to TD-DMRG, while TDVP-PS with TTNS corresponds to a variant of ML-MCTDH known as Projector Splitting Integrator ML-MCTDH (PSI-ML-MCTDH).

-We conclusively confirm that the observed discrepancies stem from insufficient bond dimensions.
-Additionally, we propose an extrapolation scheme to improve the accuracy of both methods and introduce a new TTNS structure tailored for this exciton dissociation model, which is more efficient than previous MPS and TTNS structures.
-Our results demonstrate that both methods can achieve numerically exact results when properly implemented, reinforcing their reliability for the simulation of complex quantum dynamics.
+Additionally, guided by the entanglement entropy calculated from TTNS simulations, we propose two new structures for MPS and TTNS, respectively, tailored for this exciton dissociation model.
+We find that the new TTNS structure is more efficient than the previous MPS and TTNS structures, while the new MPS structure results in higher error.